God's Faithful Servant: Barla

-God's Faithful Servant: Barla (Allah'ın Sadık Kulu: Barla) is a 2011 Turkish animation-biographical film, directed by Esin Orhan.
+God's Faithful Servant: Barla (Allah'ın Sadık Kulu: Barla) is a 2011 Turkish animated biopic, directed by Esin Orhan.
 The film received a nationwide general release on November 4, 2011.

 Plot

 The film is about the life of Muslim scholar Said Nursî (1870–1960).
 It is about Nursi's time in the village of Barla, Isparta Province in which he wrote part of the Risale-i Nur.
 His life is told through the perspective of a fictional boy named Mustafa.
 The time period is from 1927 to 1934.
 It shows what happened when Nursi decided to teach religion.

 Production

 Motion capturing was used to animate the film.
 The actors' movements were digitized by having a device connected to the actors' bodies while moving.
 A group of people that was part of Samanyolu TV helped produce the film.
 It is Turkey's first animated film that is both a full-length feature and 3D animated with motion capture.

 The director's intention was for the film to affect children.
 She believed that the story would be easier to portray through animation rather than through live action.
 It is Orhan's first film.